AgataMaria/CSNotes-missed-semester/CSNotes-L5.md

 - you can use DNS names or IP addresses to [connect](#Connecting)

 ### Connecting
-- You can either type in the password for a user that's authorised to use the remote machine, or use a key
 - `ssh username@remote_address`
 If you use just the **ssh** command alone, the shell emulator will switch to the remote machine emulator (so in your window you will see the remote machine's shell)
+- You can either type in the password for a user that's authorised to use the remote machine, or use a key

 ### Keys
-- Use ssh-keygen to generate a key ([docs](https://www.ssh.com/ssh/keygen/))
+- Use `ssh-keygen` to generate a key ([docs](https://www.ssh.com/ssh/keygen/))
 - Key has two parts - private and public - the public key can be shared with remote machines
-- Passphrase protect your private key!
+- Passphrase **protect your private key**!
 - Key's are stored in dif places on different systems, check documentation
-- You need to copy the key to the server you will be connecting to, you can try to cat & tee it from your local machine to the server or use `ssh-copy-id username@server`
+- You need to copy the key to the server you will be connecting to, you can try to _cat & tee_ it from your local machine to the server or use `ssh-copy-id username@server`

 ### Executing commands
 - You can then execute the commands on the server by typing `ssh [connection details] [some_cmd]`